It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

 Does Caladium Candidum have any Benefits?

-Candidum makes a popular indoor plant an excellent air purifier and humidifier.
+Candidum makes a popular indoor plant and an excellent air purifier and humidifier.
 It will improve the air quality in your home by reducing air-borne toxins.

 Caladium Candidum makes a perfect houseplant that adds a unique decor in spring and summer with its signature white-colored leaves.

-However, keep them protected during dormancy and provide comprehensive care in early spring to witness healthy blooms again.
+Make sure to keep them protected during dormancy and provide comprehensive care in early spring to witness healthy blooms again.